Skip to main contentSkip to search

 The Ontario Human Rights Commission (OHRC) is a policy and education body that develops human rights policy and can intervene in cases.
 The Human Rights Tribunal of Ontario (HRTO) is the adjudicative body where you file complaints (applications) and where hearings occur.
 You file your OAP complaint with the HRTO, not the OHRC.

-The HRTO may extend the limitation period if you can demonstrate the delay was in good faith and no substantial prejudice to the respondent would result under s.
+The HRTO may extend the deadline if the delay was in good faith and no substantial prejudice would result under s.
 34(2).
-Ongoing discrimination (such as remaining on a waitlist) may reset the clock.
-Apply as soon as possible and explain any delay in your application.
+A series of events is fact-specific.
+A waitlist does not automatically reset the clock.
+Apply as soon as possible and explain any delay.

 Sources